How To Pass a Background Check: Follow These 4 Easy Steps

 As with all other background checks, the value of honesty during the application and interview process is paramount.
 Many employers understand that individuals make mistakes and are open to providing second chances.16

-How To Pass A Level 2 Background Check
+How To Pass a Level 2 Background Check

-A level 2 background check is a fingerprint-based check which returns information on local, state, and federal criminal records.
-Though Florida is the only state to have officially defined level 2 background checks, they are the most common comprehensive background check nationwide.14 Level 2 background checks are primarily used for in-depth criminal history checks on individuals who are applying to work with vulnerable populations (children, elderly, disabled, ill).
+A level 2 background check is a fingerprint-based check that returns information on local, state, and federal criminal records.
+Though Florida is the only state to have officially defined level 2 background checks, they are the most common comprehensive background checks nationwide.14 Level 2 background checks are primarily used for in-depth criminal history checks on individuals who are applying to work with vulnerable populations (children, elderly, disabled, ill).

 To pass a level 2 background check, an individual must be aware of the substance of their criminal record and be prepared to address any concerns honestly during the interview process.

-While certain criminal convictions, such as those of a violent or sexual nature, will automatically bar an individual from various types of employment, other offenses may be expunged or sealed after a probationary period to allow the individual more employment opportunity.
+While certain criminal convictions, such as those of a violent or sexual nature, will automatically bar an individual from various types of employment, other offenses may be expunged or sealed after a probationary period to allow the individual more employment opportunities.

 To pass a level 2 background check: